 - Explain what the cookies are doing and why

 - Get the user’s consent to store a cookie on their device

 Following this change in law, tradeit includes a component to allow for these cookie pop-ups which enable users to select the types of cookie they wish to allow.
 Some of our customers also use a third-party service to provide this.
 Either way, submit a support ticket, or speak to an account manager about adding the cookie pop-up to your site.

 However, any changes to the UK’s data policy will need to be deemed adequate by other nations, including the EU, otherwise data being transferred between the UK and those countries may be suspended if they don’t class the UK’s data protection rules as sufficient.
 The changes will also help avoid any additional compliance costs that might arise once those agreements are in place.
 The government has announced six initial target countries to reach agreements with, including the US, South Korea and Australia.

 It’s hoped that the changes will help boost growth, particularly for smaller companies and start-ups as well as improving public services as there will be less bureaucracy to worry about when handling data online.

 Frequently Asked Questions

-Speak to us to learn more about how we can configure image-based product recommendations for your ecommerce site.
+Speak to us to learn more about how we can configure the cookie component on your ecommerce site.